-The state map shows 46 new cases in Vanderburgh County, 18 new cases in Dubois County, 17 new cases in Warrick County, two new cases in Perry County, two new cases in Posey County, six new cases in Gibson County, and 12 new cases in Spencer County.
+It shows 34 new cases in Vanderburgh County, four new cases in Dubois County, five new cases in Warrick County, six new cases in Posey County, three new cases in Gibson County, and three new cases in Pike County.

 Here are the coronavirus cases in our part of Indiana.

 - Vanderburgh Co. - 1,997 cases, 13 deaths

 - Dubois Co. - 700 cases, 12 deaths

 - Warrick Co. - 586 cases, 30 deaths

 - Perry Co. - 186 cases, 12 deaths

 - Gibson Co. - 228 cases, 4 deaths

 - Spencer Co. - 136 cases, 3 death

 The Resource and Awareness Task Force will conduct a third neighborhood drive up testing site Wednesday, August 12, at 4100 Covert Ave. in Evansville.